Daryl Gibson: Crusaders

 In 2008 he returned home to his former Club the Canterbury Crusaders, this time as the Assistant Coach from 2008 to 2012.
-During Gibson's time the Crusaders progressed through to the semi final on four occasions and finished runners up in 2011, after an incredible year where the team played no home games because of the Christchurch earthquakes.
+During Gibson's time the Crusaders progressed through to the semi-final on four occasions and finished runners up in 2011, after an incredible year where the team played no home games because crusaders are only Christchurch crusaders of the Christchurch earthquakes.

 Gibson was also the Assistant Coach to the national Maori All Blacks side during 2010–2012.
 Alongside Head Coach Jamie Joseph.
-In 2010, the centenary series of 100 years of Maori rugby, the team had successful games against visiting teams Ireland and England.
+In 2010, the centenary eries of 100 years of Maori rugby, the team had successful games against visiting teams Ireland and England.

 NSW Waratahs

 Moving to Sydney in 2013, Gibson joined the NSW Waratahs.
 His first 2 seasons were transition years as the team roster welcomed a host of young players as established players departed overseas.
 In 2018, Gibson lead the Waratahs to the semi finals vs the Lions.
 In 2019 a promising start to the season was overshadowed by events surrounding star player Israel Folau.